David Pepper (politician)

-David Andrew Pepper (born June 7, 1971) is an American politician, former chairman of the Ohio Democratic Party, a former councilman for the city of Cincinnati, and former member of the Hamilton County, Ohio board of commissioners.
-He is the author of many publications regarding efforts to preserve democracy in the USA.
+David Andrew Pepper (born June 7, 1971) is an American politician and writer.
+Pepper was chairman of the Ohio Democratic Party from 2015 through 2020, a former councilman for the city of Cincinnati, and a former member of the Hamilton County, Ohio, board of commissioners.
+He is the author of several publications regarding efforts to preserve democracy in the United States.

+In January 2026, Democratic gubernatorial candidate Amy Acton chose him as her running mate for that year's election.

 Early life

-Raised in Cincinnati, Ohio, Pepper is the son of former Procter & Gamble CEO John Pepper Jr. Pepper was graduated from Cincinnati Country Day School, earned his B.A. at Yale University, and his J.D. from Yale Law School.
+Raised in Cincinnati, Ohio, Pepper is the son of former Procter & Gamble CEO John Pepper Jr. Pepper graduated from Cincinnati Country Day School, earned his B.A. at Yale University, and his J.D. from Yale Law School.
 He specialized in commercial litigation for the Blank Rome firm.

 Career

 Political career

 In 2001, Pepper was elected to the Cincinnati city council and served as the chairman of council's Law and Public Safety Committee.
 Pepper was defeated in his run for mayor in 2005.

 Pepper was elected to the Hamilton County Board of Commissioners in November 2006.
 In 2010, Pepper was a candidate for Ohio Auditor, and in April 2013, Pepper said he would run for state Attorney General in the 2014 election.
 In 2014, Pepper ran unsuccessfully for Ohio Attorney General.
 He was elected chairman of the Ohio Democratic Party in 2015.
 He has taught voting rights at University of Cincinnati School of Law.

 After the 2020 elections, Pepper announced that he would step down as Ohio Democratic Party Chairman at the end of the year.

-Pepper is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.
+Pepper was a senior fellow at the Kettering Foundation, an American non-partisan research foundation from 2024-2025.

 Writing career

-Pepper is the author of the political thriller novel, The People's House.
+Pepper is the author of the 2016 political thriller novel, The People's House.
 The book centers around a Russian scheme to help elect Republican candidates.
 The Wall Street Journal wrote that Pepper "writes with flair and insider knowledge of everything from gerrymandering to arrogant D.C. press aides" and "With speed and savvy, 'The People's House' emerges as a sleeper candidate for political thriller of the year".
-Bill Clinton said of The Voter File: "Pepper comes through again with this clever tale of how cyber sabotage of elections, coupled with highly concentrated ownership of traditional media operations, can undermine American democracy".
+Bill Clinton said of Pepper's 2020 novel The Voter File: "Pepper comes through again with this clever tale of how cyber sabotage of elections, coupled with highly concentrated ownership of traditional media operations, can undermine American democracy".

 Around 2002, Pepper was kidnapped and robbed at gunpoint.
 He wrote a novel entitled The Fifth Vote in 2023 based upon that experience.